hechinger/TuitionTracker2025/README.md

 npx vercel --prod
 ```

+> [!TIP]
-Note that once you have created a preview deployment, you can also promote it to production through [the Vercel deployments dashboard](https://vercel.com/hechingers-projects/tuition-tracker-2025/deployments).
+> Once you have created a preview deployment, you can also promote it to production through [the Vercel deployments dashboard](https://vercel.com/hechingers-projects/tuition-tracker-2025/deployments).
+Promoting from the dashboard gives you the additional comfort that you're deploying to production exactly what is already on preview.

 ## Credit